 If you’re looking for something a little more adventurous still, then you might want to visit the Seven Sisters Country Park.
 There are no bridleways within the park, but you are allowed to cycle through the river valley floor.

-There is also a concrete track which gives cyclists easy access to the beach if you’re looking for something a little easier.
+There is also a concrete track that gives cyclists easy access to the beach if you’re looking for something a little easier.
 If you want more of a challenge, head down to Friston Forest for some of the best countryside cycling off-road anywhere in the county.

 Your family will love a day out at this wonderful place as it offers the opportunity to truly commune with nature.